hudsonrio/hudsonrio.github.io/_posts/2016-8-1-Airport_Delays.md

 ---
 layout: post
-title: Make American Aviation On-Time Again - Identifying Contributors to Delays & Airport Operational Recommendations
+title: Make American Aviation On-Time Again
 ---

 Much is made of America's need to make major infrastructure investments, with both progressive politicians and the unclassifiable Donald Trump agreeing that it is a major focus for this upcoming Presidential term.
 Hillary announced in 2015 that her platform includes a plan to allocate $55 billion over five years to provide financing for major infrastructure improvements ([Donald Trump recently offered that he wants to double this amount](http://www.nytimes.com/2016/08/03/us/politics/trump-clinton-infrastructure.html)), while Bernie has put forward an [even bigger spending bill](https://berniesanders.com/issues/creating-jobs-rebuilding-america/) he terms "The Rebuild America Act."
 (It is worth noting that the Presidential candidate may put forth a platform, but ultimately the power of the purse resides with Congress.
 Don't boo, vote.)